Syracuse University School of Information Studies: History

 The first library science courses were offered at Syracuse University in 1896 at the University’s von Ranke library, with university librarian Henry Orrin Sibley and his wife Mary Jane O'Bryon Sibley as the first and only instructors.
 In 1907, the program moved to the University's Carnegie Library, and, in 1908, it received accreditation from the American Library Association.
 The program eventually split from the College of Liberal Arts in 1915 and began granting graduate degrees in 1934.

-The School of Information Studies emerged in 1974 when Dean Robert Taylor suggested the School of Library Science adopt a name that would signal a new direction.
+The School of Information Studies emerged in 1974 when Dean Robert S. Taylor suggested the School of Library Science adopt a name that would signal a new direction.
+With this, it became the first "iSchool" (also the Original Information School™) in history.

 Throughout the 1970s, he updated the library science curriculum to keep pace with the changing times.
 In 1977, the Education Resources Information Center (ERIC/AE) Clearinghouse was launched at the school.
 The country’s first master's degree in information resources management (IRM) was added to the curriculum in 1980.